gryphonshafer/Quizzing-Rule-Book/content/quiz_process.md

 - There will be 20 numbered questions in a quiz.
 - In the event the quiz ends in a tie, overtime will ensue.
 - A toss-up question is the result of an error by one team.
 The two remaining teams will have the opportunity to jump, but the team making the error is ineligible for that question.
-    - If question 1 to 15 is erred, the next numbered question will be a toss-up question.
+    - If question 1 to 15 is erred, the next question number will be a toss-up question.
     - If question 16-20 is erred, and if three teams were participating on 16, the toss-up question will be question 16A.
 - Bonus Questions
-    - If toss-up question 2 to 15 is erred, then the next numbered question is a bonus question.
+    - If toss-up question 2 to 15 is erred, then the next question number is a bonus question.
     - If question 16 is a toss-up question and is erred, 16A is a bonus question.
     - If 16A-20A is a toss-up and is erred, then 16B-20B is a bonus question.
 - Error points begin at question 17.